 Location: UNKNOWN

 The ARRC is a cosmic structure as old as time itself, and about as old as the infinite multiverse.
 The beings who work here are called Arrchitects, also known as the "repairmen of the multiverse".
-When anomalies show up, it is up to them to understand the severity of each one along with its level of priority.
+When anomalies show up, it is up to them to understand the severity of each one along with its level of urgency.
 Arrchitects are "ageless", instead their level of experience is what determines the upper limit of how dangerous the anomalies they are assigned to can be

 Though, rumors have circulated through the ARRC that PJR1 (or "Junior") was recently assigned to a new rift anomaly and no one else was allowed to accompany them.
-That doesn't bode well, especially knowing how Junior loves to take less experienced ARRCHITECTS with them on excursions.
+That doesn't bode well, especially knowing how Junior loves to take less experienced ARRChitects with them on excursions.

 Anomalies - Chaos in an otherwise balanced program